-Figure 4.25 Interconnection of X.25 sub-networks using X.75 based half-gateways.
+Figure 8.25 Interconnection of X.25 sub-networks using X.75 based half-gateways.

-4.9.3 Converge Protocols
+8.9.3 Converge Protocols

 Hop-by-hop harmonisation.
 Consider now the case where the internet-work is formed using two sub-networks, but where the access protocol of at least one subnetwork cannot support the required Network service.
-Figure 4.26 illustrates situation.
+Figure 8.26 illustrates situation.
 One obvious approach to providing end-to-end Network service is to install a sub-layer of protocol over each deficient access protocol.
 Such a sub-layer of protocol, called convergence protocol.
 The approach here is similar to the one used to provide connection-oriented Network service using X.25 (1980 version).
 The context this time, however, is internetworking.
 As such the converge protocol is implemented by end systems as well as the gateway.
 The approach is also referred to as hop-by-hop harmonisation, and may be used irrespective of whether the sub-network access protocol is connection-oriented or connection-less, and whether the Network service is connection-oriented or connection-less.
 Note that the convergence protocols used over each sub-network are independent.
 It is the gateway which relays the semantics of events from sub-network the another.

+Figure 8.26 Hop-by-hop harmonisation: use of a convergence protocol across each subnetwork to support Network service.
 As one application of hop-by-hop harmonisation, consider providing connectionoriented Network service across an interconnection of twoX.25 based sub-networks, one of which uses 1980 version of X.25 protocol.
 Clearly, one may use the converge protocol, discussed earlier, over this sub-network to provide end-to-end connection-oriented Network service.
 No such protocol need be implemented over the sub-network which uses the 1984 version of X.25 recommendation.

 Internet-work protocols.
 An alternative approach to internetworking requires that a sub-layer of protocol be defined and implemented across the entire internet-work.
-The protocol is called Sub-network Independent Convergence Protocol (or SNCIP), and is illustrated in Figure 4.27.
+The protocol is called Sub-network Independent Convergence Protocol (or SNCIP), and is illustrated in Figure 8.27.
 Obviously, as the name implies, before such a protocol is defined and implemented, it must be ensured that the service available to it is independent of the access protocols of individual sub-networks, and uniform across the inter-work.
 In case an individual sub-network is unable to provide the required service element, then a Sub-network Dependent Convergence Protocol (or SNDCP) is implemented over and above its access protocol.

-Figure 4.27 Use of an internet-work protocol to provide Network service.
+Figure 8.27 Use of an internet-work protocol to provide Network service.